 10. “The Confidence Code: The Science and Art of Self-Assurance — What Women Should Know” by Katty Kay and Claire Shipman

-If you want to continue to climb the corporate ladder, confidence is key and this book is just want you need.
+If you want to continue to climb the corporate ladder, confidence is key, and this book is just what you need.

-This book taps leading psychologists, who claim that anyone can become more confident amd offer effective ways to do so.
+This book taps leading psychologists, who claim that anyone can become more confident and offer effective ways to do so.